 This is a basic cranberry sauce recipe, but you can add all different ingredients to cranberry sauce to customize it to your liking.

-- Brown Sugar Cranberry Sauce: Substitute brown sugar for the granulated sugar.
+- Brown Sugar Cranberry Sauce: Substitute brown sugar for the white sugar.

 - Vanilla Cranberry Sauce: Add one split vanilla bean to the sauce and let it sit overnight in the fridge.